 Before Levy could say anything else Lucy helped the weeping second year out of the Grand Hall, nobody noticing Natsu slowly slip away, following behind them.

-"I-I told you, I-I just found her like this, what am I going to do?"
-The second year wailed, hands wiping at her puffy red eyes furiously, shoulders sagged considerably.
+"I-I told you, I-I just found her like this," The second year wailed, hands wiping at her puffy red eyes furiously, shoulders sagged considerably.

 "Do you think this was a suicide?"
 Lucy asked quietly, knowing there was no evidence of anyone else being here, it did just look like a young witch who couldn't deal with life anymore so she ended it.